marvinroger/nanocurrency-js/README.md

 ![Code showcase](showcase.png)

-The documentation is available locally in [docs/](docs/) or online at [https://marvinroger.github.io/nanocurrency-js](https://marvinroger.github.io/nanocurrency-js) file.
+The documentation is available locally in [docs/](docs/) or online at [https://marvinroger.github.io/nanocurrency-js](https://marvinroger.github.io/nanocurrency-js).

 ---